This section provides an example of creating a helloworld

 -

-Check the ModuleSource resource (the status should have no errors and list the available modules):
+Check the ModuleSource (the status should have no errors and list the available modules):

 kubectl get ms ghcr -o yaml